Advice for tourism and event businesses affected by COVID-19

 Guidance on workplace arrangements and managing staff, including what to do if your employees need to self-isolate and limiting the spread of COVID-19 in the workplace.

 Government support for paying wages

-Under the Coronavirus Job Retention Scheme the Government will cover 80% of wages up to £2,500 for employees on PAYE, backdated to 1 March.
+Under the Coronavirus Job Retention Scheme the Government will contribute towards wages for employees on PAYE, backdated to 1 March.

 Advice from ACAS

 Guidance on handling employees, including sick pay, managing staff shortfalls, if somebody becomes unwell at work and what to do if you need to close.

 Changes to right to work checks

 Right to work checks have been temporarily adjusted to make it easier for employers to carry them out.